chainguard-dev/edu/content/chainguard/chainguard-images/videos/migrating_go.md

 But let's investigate this a little bit more.

-So if I do 'docker images' on go-web-app, well this is a pretty large image at 892 megabytes.
+So if I do `docker images` on `go-web-app`, well this is a pretty large image at 892 megabytes.

 If I run it on our new image, it's 775 megabytes.